Alfonce-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that deletes all file in the working directly that end with ~
+Creating a script thst create directories with a forward slash